Considered in Committee (Programme Order, 22 June)

-On Government amendments 12 and 16, which define the designated authority as the National Crime Agency, we recognise that and are pleased to see that the Government have tabled an amendment to that effect.
+Government amendments 12 and 16 define the designated authority as the National Crime Agency.
+We recognise that, and are pleased to see that the Government have tabled an amendment to that effect.
 I have no doubt that this will give an important sense of clarity and purpose to those brave men and women working in the National Crime Agency and their operational partners, whose efforts, let us not forget—right at this moment, in fact—do a great deal to keep the public safe and secure.
 The role of the designated authority is fundamental to the success of the legislation, given that it will be carrying out the functions of certifying requests.
-However, can I ask the Minister to confirm to the House that powers of redesignation, if ever necessary, will be open to scrutiny by both Houses of Parliament, because I think he will appreciate that that is an important issue for future oversight?
+However, will the Minister confirm that powers of redesignation, if ever necessary, will be open to scrutiny by both Houses of Parliament?
+I think he will appreciate that that is an important issue for future oversight.

-We feel that Government amendment 13 seeks to undo the valuable amendment made in the other place by my hon.
-Friend the noble Lord Kennedy of Southwark.
+We feel that Government amendment 13 seeks to undo the valuable amendment made in the other place by my noble Friend Lord Kennedy of Southwark.
 It received support from all sides in the other place, and it requires certain key conditions to be satisfied before the Secretary of State can add, remove or vary reference to a territory.
-That amendment was reasonable, proportionate and practical, and it should present no problem for the Government, so I am not quite clear why the Minister is seeking to undo the good work done by the noble Lords in the other place.
+That amendment was reasonable, proportionate and practical, and it should present no problem for the Government, so I am not quite clear why the Minister is seeking to undo the good work done by the Lords.

 In a similar vein, we will also be defending the amendment made in the other place by Baroness Hamwee, which the Government are attempting to remove by means of their amendment 14.
 The Bill as it now stands requires each order to add, vary or remove a territory under new schedule A1 to contain no more than one territory.
 There is of course nothing to prevent the Government from laying several instruments, each relating to one territory, at the same time, so there should not be any delay to process.
 Each country will have differing characteristics and varying degrees of compliance, so grouping them could result in the waving through of some territories with questionable human rights records purely because to fail to do so would jeopardise a potentially urgent extradition agreement with another country.
 Each country will have varying levels of compliance and different approaches to issues of human rights and criminal justice, and this is important because while we agree with legislating on the basis of those currently specified as trusted partners in this Bill, we should not leave the door open.
 We intend to defend the inclusion of this clause as a safeguard for the effective application of this legislation.